-Fig. 13.
+Fig. 16.
 Assessment Step 3 Checklist.
 Extract from 'Historic Environment Good Practice Advice Note 3: The Setting of Heritage Assets' published by Historic England, 2017.

 - 5.3.
 The draft site allocation boundary lies immediately adjacent to the farmstead cluster.
 There is no provision in the draft policy for any mitigation measures along the western site boundary to offset development from this cluster, such that there is potential for development to be proposed in close proximity of these heritage assets. - 5.4.
-The introduction of residential development in close proximity of the site has potential to erode the rural, agricultural character in favour of a more suburban character which would be detrimental to an experience of these assets.
-Such effects include the suburbanising impacts of the introduction of built form and associated infrastructure, but also traffic, noise and light spill.
-As is clear from Figs. 9, 10, 11 and 12, these heritage assets are experienced within a rural agricultural setting.
+The introduction of residential development in close proximity of the listed buildings has potential to erode the rural, agricultural character in favour of a more suburban character which would be detrimental to an experience of these assets.
+Such effects include the suburbanising impacts of the introduction of built form and associated infrastructure in views towards and outwards from the assets, in addition to the increase in traffic, noise, activity and light spill.
+As is clear from Figs. 11-14, these heritage assets are experienced within a rural agricultural setting.
 This aids an understanding of their former use, and is a positive attribute in experiencing and appreciating their experience as rural farm buildings.
 The loss of these attributes would have a detrimental impact on significance. - 5.5.
-The barn and hayloft shares a particularly close relationship to the site, with the built form being immediately adjacent to the western site boundary and potential site access from the highway (Fig. 12).
-The introduction of built form or infrastructure in this location has potential to erode the green, rural qualities of its immediate setting to the detriment of its heritage significance. - 5.6.
+The barn and hayloft (NHLE 1050428) share a particularly close physical relationship to the site, with the built form being immediately adjacent to the western site boundary and potential site access from the highway (Figs. 13-14).
+The introduction of built form or infrastructure in this location is very likely to erode the green, rural qualities of its immediate setting to the detriment of its heritage significance. - 5.6.
 More fundamentally, the development of agricultural land that shares a historic functional and associative relationship with the farmstead, and continues to form part of its rural, agricultural setting which contributes to an ability to understand and appreciate its former use, would have an adverse impact on the significance of these assets and an ability to experience that significance.
 As is evident from the historic map evidence, the setting to the south and south-east has historically through time been characterised by agricultural field parcels, including land that has been directly farmed from this cluster of buildings.
 The loss of this agricultural character would erode an ability to understand these past relationships, ownership arrangements and uses.

 5.7.
-In summary, development of this quantum on the site is likely to result in harm to the significance of these designated heritage asset/s.
+In summary, based upon an assessment made with reference to the attributes set out in checklist 3 of GPA 3, development of this quantum on the site is likely to result in harm to the significance of these designated heritage assets.